MarkielPL/AnotherArch-PC/README.md

 ### edit ~/.zshrc

 In the file, search for “ZSH_THEME” (Mostly on line 11).
-The default value is "robbyrussell“, change it to "powerlevel10k/powerlevel10k".
-Close the terminal and launch a new terminal.
+The default value is "robbyrussell“, change it to **"powerlevel10k/powerlevel10k"**.

 Inside the file search for “plugins=(git)"

 ```
 plugins=(git zsh-autosuggestions zsh-syntax-highlighting)
 ```
+Search for the line **“#ENABLE_CORRECTION=”true”** and just uncomment Close the terminal and launch a new terminal.